About us

 Personal data of visitors may also be held by our facilities management providers.

 CMSL is a subsidiary of HIE.
-Their privacy policy is available on the CMSL website.
+Its privacy policy is available at https://www.cairngormmountain.co.uk/privacy/

 In most cases, HIE processes personal data where it is necessary:

-• To comply with a legal obligation (UK GDPR article 6(1)c); or
+to comply with a legal obligation (UK GDPR article 6(1)c)

 A legitimate interest is when there is a reasonable commercial or operational reason to use personal data, as long as this is does not impact unfairly on individuals.
 Our legitimate interests include: